 This light appears when your computer senses abnormalities.
 Your local Hyundai dealership can scan the Diagnostic Trouble Code.
 Pay special attention if the light begins flashing and schedule service immediately.

-This signal can indicate several different things, whether it's a headlight or an internal issue – see your dealer.
+This signal can indicate several different things, whether it's a headlight or an internal issue – see your local dealer, Premier Hyundai of Tracy, for more information!

 If you see this warning light for more than six seconds, either your parking brake is still on, or your brake fluid is running low.